abhi72181/meanbuy_clone/README.md

 6. So after that user can proceed to payment page where he can enter the otp which is already set to "1234".
 Then atlast he sees the thanks page.

 ## End Notes 🧾
-In this project I tried to the best of our ability to replicate all the functionality and also nearly complete UI of the site.
+In this project I tried to the best of my ability to replicate all the functionality and also nearly complete UI of the site.
 This was a great learning curve as initially it seemed imposible to acheive the objective but with time as I kept on learning new tools and technique during construct week I finally tasted the success in completing the project.

 ## Limitations
 Due to time constraint, I was able to make only one watches page which has all the crud functionalties.